geopm/geopm/service/docs/source/devel.rst

 Intel Compiler and MPI Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+..
+TODO this section and runtime->Build Requirements need to be refactored.
+   IMO all this text belongs in the runtime.rst.

 To enable the use of the Intel toolchain for both the compiler and MPI support, export the following variables prior to configuring the base build of the GEOPM repository: